-The written qualifying exam is offered twice each year, the first attempt in Summer Quarter and the second in Fall quarter.
-The second exam can only be taken by the students who failed their 1st attempt.
+The written qualifying exam is offered twice each year, the first attempt in late Summer Quarter and the second in Fall quarter.
+The fall exam can only be taken by the students who failed the 1st attempt.
 Exceptions can be made based on the approval of the Graduate Advisor.

-No more than 2 attempts are allowed in order to pass the written exam.
-If a Ph.D. student fails their 2nd attempt but passed the MS exam in either their 1st or 2nd attempt and has not received an MS degree in Statistics or a related field from another institution, they can complete the program with a MS degree.
+No more than 2 attempts at the exam are allowed.
+If a Ph.D. student fails the 2nd attempt, but 1) passes the MS exam in either the 1st or 2nd attempt and 2) does not hold an MS degree in Statistics or a related field, they can complete the program with the MS Statistics degree.
 Otherwise, the student will end the program without a degree (see the qualifying exam process policy on page 31).
 Students must be enrolled or on Filing Fee status in order to take the exam.